Launched fifty years ago, we examine the fifth best selling car of all time.

 The nose styling was conceived by Dearborn stylists to encompass rectangular headlamps within the single-piece bone-shaped grille outline.
 These proved to be less efficient than the cheaper round units which were confined to misery-specification models.
 This quickly changed once the halo of the rally-winning versions began to filter through.

-Otherwise the Escort’s styling was simple, uncluttered and with its de-rigueur coke-bottle hips, vaguely reminiscent of US muscle cars – a matter which did the junior Ford’s image no harm.
+Otherwise the Escort’s styling was simple, uncluttered and with its de-rigueur coke-bottle hips, vaguely redolent of US pony cars – a matter which did the junior Ford’s image no harm.
 Nor did the car’s well-regarded dynamics, assuming of course one specified the optional disc front brakes, wider roadwheels, radial tyres, not to mention the front anti-roll bar which arrived in ’69.

 In 1300 GT form the Escort was a decently quick car and soon gained the attention of Ford’s UK-based motorsport division.
-As race wins piled up, more power was extracted, culminating in the fire-breathing Lotus twin-cam and RS 1600 / 2000 versions.
-Soon both they and the less powerful Mexico versions would evolve to become the temple of lust for legions of boy-racers and rallyists.
+As race wins piled up, more power was extracted, culminating in the race winning Lotus twin-cam and RS 1600 / 2000 versions.
+Soon both they and the less powerful Mexico versions would evolve to become temples of lust for legions of boy-racers and rally aficionados.

 Built in Dagenham, Genk and Saarlouis, with assembly also taking place in locations as diverse as Cork, Nazareth and Seaview, New Zealand, the mark one Escort racked up sales of over a million cars until its somewhat cynically conceived replacement (dubbed Brenda) came on stream in 1975.